-Input to IVAS, consisting of audio signals in SBA and ISM formats and the .associated metadata, is processed through a simplification stage and an encoding stage.
+Input to IVAS, consisting of audio signals in SBA and ISM formats and the associated metadata, is processed through a simplification stage and an encoding stage.
 At the simplification stage, the SBA and ISM signals are converted into a mezzanine format, as described in clauses 5.8.2 and 5.8.3.
 In the pre-rendering OSBA mode, the mezzanine format is the First order Ambisonics (FOA) format.
 In the discrete OSBA mode, the mezzanine format includes an Ambisonics signal and all discrete ISM objects.
 At the encoding stage, the audio output of the simplification stage is encoded into the IVAS bitstream which is then transmitted to the decoder.

 CHANGE 7